 Castle Vale Park was formed from land given to Berwick Corporation by local baker and businessman, John Cairns, in 1928.
 Mr Cairns' old house on Tweed Street backs on to the park and he was said to oversee the activities in the park from a platform in his back garden.
 The park was laid out by Mr Cairns' gardener and opened in 1929, with additional planting and hedges added in 1931.
+The original steeply sloping ground was extensively cleared of its natural tree cover and laid out with curvilinear footpaths cut into the slopes, a belvedere (viewing structure), sitting areas with shelters, formal gardens and lily pond in a sequential arrangement which progressively revealed the views to the estuary of the River Tweed river valley framed by the Royal Border Bridge.
 Railings and a gate at the Railway Street entrance were added in 1934.

 Castle Vale Park lies within a valley, bordered to the east by the Elizabethan Town Wall and by the remains of Berwick Castle to the west.
-It is located in one of the most historic parts of Berwick, as it is the site of numerous medieval structures built to defend the town during many conflicts.
+It is in one of the most historic parts of Berwick, as it is the site of numerous medieval structures built to defend the town during many conflicts.

-The park design is an interpretation of art-deco style garden design common to the late 1920s, especially in the shape of the lily pond, the design of the shelters and horticultural planting.
+The park design is an interpretation of art-deco style garden design, typically Edwardian with decorative planting and formal rose beds also common to the late 1920s, especially in the shape of the lily pond, the design of the shelters and horticultural planting.
 Access is pedestrian only through stone pillars near the Rail station across a metal footbridge and again at the bottom of the park near the Town Walls